nondescryptid/opendoc-state-court-judgments/2019_SGDC_132/report.md

 6       The defendant was arrested on 23 January 2018 at about 8.30 pm at Haig Road, during a random check conducted by officers from the Central Narcotics Bureau (“**CNB**”).
 The defendant was screened and found to have failed to report for urine testing.
 (The arrest report was admitted in evidence as Exh P1.)

 7       After his arrest the defendant was taken to the Bedok Police Divisional Headquarters.
 A CNB officer, Sergeant Ahmad Badawi bin Abubakar Bagarib (PW2, “**Sgt Ahmad**”), escorted the defendant to procure his urine specimen.
-Sgt Ahmad testified[\[note: 1\]](#Ftn_1) that he instructed the defendant to select a “red bottle” from a container of more than 10 of such bottles, and two “blue bottles” from another container containing more than 20 of such bottles.
+Sgt Ahmad testified[^1] that he instructed the defendant to select a “red bottle” from a container of more than 10 of such bottles, and two “blue bottles” from another container containing more than 20 of such bottles.
 The defendant was asked to open the packaging of all the three bottles.
 Sgt Ahmad then escorted the defendant to a toilet urinal.
 The defendant provided his urine sample into the red master bottle.
 Subsequently the urine specimen was handed to the IUT (Instant Urine Test) operator.
 At all times it was the defendant who carried the urine bottles.

 8       The IUT operator was CNB officer Sergeant Nuruljanna Marican Binte Mohamed Rafee (PW3, “**Sgt Nuruljanna**”).
-She testified[\[note: 2\]](#Ftn_2) that she transferred some urine from the red master bottle into a test tube and performed an instant urine test.
+She testified[^2] that she transferred some urine from the red master bottle into a test tube and performed an instant urine test.
 It tested positive for opiates.
 Sgt Nuruljanna then printed out the IUT Result Slip (Exh P2).
 She also printed out some labels bearing the defendant’s particulars.
 She took the two blue urine bottles from the defendant (which contained the defendant’s urine specimen) and sealed the bottles with a layer of masking tape.
 She fixed the labels, which had been signed by the defendant, on the two blue bottles.
 She then placed scotch tape over the urine labels.
 The defendant was asked to check that the particulars on the urine labels were correct.
 He was then asked to deposit the two blue bottles into a locked metal box.

 #### (b)   Analysis of urine specimens by HSA

 9       The defendant’s urine specimen was sent to the HSA on 24 January 2018.
 It was analysed separately by two analysts from the HSA (the “**HSA Analysts**”): Ms Ng Xue Qin (PW5, “**Ms Ng**”) and Ms Maggie Tiong Su Su (PW6, “**Ms Tiong**”).
 Upon analysis, the defendant’s urine was found to contain morphine.
 The certificates prepared by the HSA analysts under s 16 MDA were tendered in evidence (Exhs P3 and P4, respectively).
-Both HSA Analysts testified that the presence of morphine in the defendant’s urine specimen was consistent with the consumption of diamorphine (also known as heroin).[\[note: 3\]](#Ftn_3)
+Both HSA Analysts testified that the presence of morphine in the defendant’s urine specimen was consistent with the consumption of diamorphine (also known as heroin).[^3]

 #### (c)   Presumption of consumption under s 22 MDA